th3cavalry/Linux-Armoury/README.md

 ### Power backend not found
 Ensure you have `asusctl` (recommended), `power-profiles-daemon`, or `pwrcfg` installed.
 Linux Armoury requires one of these to manage power profiles.

+If using **Flatpak on Bazzite or immutable systems**, the backend detection is automatic within the container.
+The Flatpak includes system D-Bus access to find available power management backends.

 ### Display refresh rate changes don't work
 We now auto-detect your primary display and current resolution.
 If issues persist:
 ```bash